-Breastmilk is made by supply and demand so that the more milk taken out of the breasts by either your baby or a breast pump, the more breastmilk will be made to replace it.
-Read our breast pumping tips to find out how to increase milk supply when pumping.
+Breast milk is made by supply and demand so that the more milk taken out of the breasts by either your baby, hand expression or a breast pump, the more breast milk will be made to replace it.
+This article shares pumping tips to increase milk supply when pumping.

 How often should I pump?

 How often to pump depends on why you are pumping but generally the more often you pump today the more milk your breasts will make tomorrow.

 - If your baby is not latching at all in the early days you will need to pump as often as your baby would be breastfeeding to build a full milk supply.
 Aim for at least eight pumping sessions per day; try not to go more than two hours in the day and four hours at night without pumping.

 - If your baby is breastfeeding but needs more milk because of low weight gain, try pumping and/or hand expressing after each breastfeed to ensure your breasts are drained and boost your milk supply.
 If there isn’t much milk at that time, try pumping about an hour after a breastfeed.
 Any pumped milk can be used to top your baby up.
 It can be helpful to work with an IBCLC lactation consultant to identify the reasons why your baby isn’t getting enough milk.